mrsilver76/tunelift/README.md

 6. To run, double-click on `TuneLift.exe - Shortcut`.
 You can rename this to something more useful and move it elsewhere if you'd like.
 7. Once TuneLift has finished running, the pop-up window will close automatically.

-### ❓Does this work with the Apple Music app in the Windows Store?
+### Does this work with the Apple Music app in the Windows Store?

 No. TuneLift requires the classic iTunes application for Windows.
 The new Apple Music app (available from the Microsoft Store) does not expose a COM interface or support local music library access in the same way.
 Apple has not provided an alternative API or integration point for third-party tools.
 If you’ve already migrated your iTunes library to the Apple Music app, you’ll need to reinstall iTunes and revert the migration to use TuneLift.

-### ❓What happens if a playlist already exists in the destination folder?
+### What happens if a playlist already exists in the destination folder?
 By default, existing playlist files will be overwritten.
 If you’d prefer to clean out the folder first, you can use the `-d` option to delete all `.m3u` or `.m3u8` files in the destination before exporting.

-### ❓Can I export playlists to a network drive or shared folder?
+### Can I export playlists to a network drive or shared folder?
 Yes, as long as the drive or shared path is accessible and writeable from your system.
 Make sure the destination is mounted or mapped correctly (e.g., `\\NAS\Music` or a mapped drive like `Z:\`).
 UNC paths are fully supported.

-### ❓Are tracks copied or moved, or is only the playlist file exported?
+### Are tracks copied or moved, or is only the playlist file exported?
 Only the playlist file is exported.
 TuneLift does not move, copy or modify any of your music files.
 It simply generates `.m3u` or `.m3u8` files containing references to the existing file locations.

-### ❓Can I use this for non-English filenames or folders?
+### Can I use this for non-English filenames or folders?
 Yes.
 All playlist files are encoded in UTF-8 by default, which ensures that characters like `ü`, `é`, `ß`, or `ñ` are correctly preserved in paths and filenames.

-### ❓How are smart playlists handled differently from normal playlists?
+### How are smart playlists handled differently from normal playlists?
 Smart playlists are evaluated in iTunes at runtime and exported as regular playlists containing fixed track lists.
 You can choose to exclude smart playlists with the `-ns` flag if needed.

-### ❓Will this automatically sync new playlists or changes from iTunes?
+### Will this automatically sync new playlists or changes from iTunes?
 No. TuneLift is a manual export tool.
 It runs once and generates playlist files based on the current state of your iTunes library.
 If your playlists change later, you'll need to run the export again.

-### ❓Should I generate standard m3u or extended m3u files?
+### Should I generate standard m3u or extended m3u files?
 It depends on the level of detail you need in your playlist:

 * Standard `.m3u` files are simple, listing only the file paths of the tracks.
 They’re widely compatible with most music players and devices.